idansi98/App/README.md

 - `http://localhost:25565/chats`
 - `http://localhost:25565/Ratings`

 To show the database, open MySQL Client at your machine, enter the password: 12345678, and then write use webappdb.
-To see the full ratings table - select * from ratings.
+To see the full ratings table - `select * from ratings`.
-To see the full ratings table - select * from users.
+To see the full users table - `select * from users`.
-To see the full ratings table - select * from contacts.
+To see the full contacts table - `select * from contacts`.
-To see the full ratings table - select * from messages .
+To see the full messages table - `select * from messages`.
+.
 The user can expect the normal behavior expected from a chatting website, with the exclusion of media support.